On phase change and latent heat models in metal additive manufacturing process simulation: Introduction

-This article is structured as follows: Section~\ref{sec:thermal_model} summarizes the mathematical problem statement and introduces the heat source modeling of a laser beam.
-The general numerical solution procedure is outlined in Section~\ref{sec:numerics}.
-Next in Section~\ref{sec:model_phase_latent} temperature-history dependent material parameters are interpolated on the basis of properly defined phase fraction variables that allow to distinguish powder, solid and melt phase.
-The treatment of latent heat associated with phase change problems is considered in detail with the two mentioned methods, namely the apparent capacity and the heat integration scheme, and eventually the novel tolerance-based variant of the heat integration scheme is proposed.
+This article is structured as follows: Section~\ref{sec:thermal_model} presents the mathematical problem statement and summarizes the main model constituents in space- and time-continuous form.
+Specifically, Section~\ref{sec:laser_heat_source} introduces the heat source modeling of a laser beam.
+Next, in Section~\ref{sec:model_phase_latent} the phase change problem is introduced.
+It is shown how both mentioned methods for modeling latent heat, namely the apparent capacity and the heat integration scheme, can be derived from a Lagrange multiplier potential.
+In Section~\ref{sec:temp_dep_params} temperature-history dependent material parameters are interpolated on the basis of properly defined phase fraction variables that allow to distinguish powder, solid and melt phase.
+The spatial and temporal discretization schemes as well as the general numerical solution procedure are outlined in Section~\ref{sec:numerics}.
+In Section~\ref{sec:numerics_details} the fully discretized version as well as algorithmic details of the heat integration method are discussed and eventually the novel tolerance-based variant of the heat integration scheme is proposed.
 Numerical experiments are presented in Section~\ref{sec:examples} with a focus on accuracy and efficiency of the considered methods.
-A short conclusion is provided in Section~\ref{sec:conclusion}.
+Finally, a summary of the present contribution and a brief outlook on future research work is given in Section~\ref{sec:conclusion}.